POEMS FOR NOONE

 And was the death of Socrates any different than this one?

-A wild bird, unknown in these parts, has sprung from a crack in the mausoleum.
+A wild bird, unknown in these parts, springs from a crack in the mausoleum.

 The air is smothering like a family get together; the benefits of nature are trampled